 For her birthday in May 2016, American journalist and author Nina Teicholz has a brilliant idea.
-Buy her bestselling book, The Big Fat Surprise, as a present for someone you really love – or yourself.
+Buy her bestselling The Big Fat Surprise as a present for you or someone you love

-Better still, buy it from the Hickory Stick Book Shop, an independent US bookstore located in Washington Depot, Connecticut, for more than 60 years.
-She’ll sign and dedicate the book.
+Better still, buy it from the Hickory Stick Book Shop.
+It’s an independent US bookstore located in Washington Depot, Connecticut, for more than 60 years.
+Teicholz will also sign and dedicate the book.

-I couldn’t think of a better investment in that special someone’s health right now – or yours.
+I couldn’t think of a better investment in health right now.

-Smith gained a different impression after ploughing through five books on diet and some of the key studies.
-Experts can direct same accusation of “mass murder” could at “many players in the great diet game”.
-In short, he said the experts have based bold policies on fragile science, and the long-term results “may be terrible”.
+Smith gained a different impression after ploughing through five books on diet.
+Experts can direct the same accusation of “mass murder” at “many players in the great diet game”.
+In short, he said the experts have based bold policies on fragile science.
+And the long-term results “may be terrible”.

 Smith found The Big Fat Surprise to be by far the best of the five books he read to write the BMJ feature.
-He didn’t like the cover picture or the title.
-He considered them “demeaning”.
-However, the power of Teicholz’s “forensic demolition of the hypothesis that saturated fat is the cause of cardiovascular disease” bowled him over.
+He didn’t like the cover picture or the title – he found them “demeaning”.
+Not so, Teicholz’s “forensic demolition of the hypothesis that saturated fat is the cause of cardiovascular disease”.

 Smith describes the book as “deeply disturbing”.
-He said that it shows how overenthusiastic scientists, poor science, massive conflicts of interest, and politically driven policy makers can make deeply damaging mistakes”.
+It shows how overenthusiastic scientists, poor science, massive conflicts of interest, and politically driven policymakers can make “deeply damaging mistakes”.

 Other specialist reviewers are similarly fulsome in praise of The Big Fat Surprise.

 In the American Journal of Clinical Nutrition in 2015, Dr Donald McNamara says that every nutrition science professional should read it.
 It’s “a guide to risks of hubris and the unquestioning belief in whatever the conventional wisdom of the day is”.